jrpool/docsearch/README.md

     `npm i`

 5. Obtain an account at SendGrid.
-For demonstration use, the free plan with a limit of 100 messages per day will suffice.
-(A complete user registration entails sending 4 messages.)
+For development or light production use, the free plan with a limit of 100 messages per day will suffice.
+(Each complete user registration entails sending 4 messages.)
 Note the API key that SendGrid issues to you.

-### Customization
+## Configuration

 1. Create a file named `.env` in the project directory and populate it with the following content, where you will replace any parts that begin and end with “«»”.
 Details: